July 9, 2014

 APA Announces Recipient of 2014 Excellence in Librarianship Award

-WASHINGTON — At the American Library Association Annual Meeting in Chicago, the American Psychological Association announced that Stuart Moss, MLS, is the recipient of APA’s 2013 Excellence in Librarianship Award for his significant contributions to psychology and behavioral sciences librarianship.
+WASHINGTON — At the American Library Association Annual Meeting in Las Vegas, the American Psychological Association announced that Frederick Lerner, DLS, is the recipient of the 2014 APA Excellence in Librarianship Award for his significant contributions to psychology and behavioral sciences librarianship.

-APA's Excellence in Librarianship Award was created to recognize significant contributions or research within psychology and behavioral sciences librarianship.
-The award, which consists of $2,500 and a commemorating plaque, was presented to Stuart Moss on Saturday, June 29, 2013 at the EBSS Research Forum, during the American Library Association Annual Meeting in Chicago.
+The American Psychological Association’s Excellence in Librarianship Award was created to recognize significant contributions or research within psychology and behavioral sciences librarianship.
+The award, which consists of $2,500 and a commemorating plaque, was presented to Frederick Lerner, DLS, on Saturday, June 28, 2014, at the Research Committee Poster Forum during the American Library Association Annual Meeting in Las Vegas.

-The American Psychological Association, in Washington, D.C., is the largest scientific and professional organization representing psychology in the United States.
-APA’s membership includes more than 134,000 researchers, educators, clinicians, consultants, and students.
+The American Psychological Association, in Washington, D.C., is the largest scientific and professional organization representing psychology in the United States and is the world's largest association of psychologists.
+APA's membership includes nearly 130,000 researchers, educators, clinicians, consultants and students.
 Through its divisions in 54 subfields of psychology and affiliations with 60 state, territorial and Canadian provincial associations, APA works to advance the creation, communication and application of psychological knowledge to benefit society and improve people's lives.

 Timothy P. Rinda